Readability

 Employ a cold reader

 When you believe your short story or novel is ready for the world, have someone read aloud a paragraph randomly chosen from your story.
 If he or she hesitates or stumbles anywhere in the paragraph, your story isn't ready.
-Circle the errant words and fix them.
+Circle the errant words and replace them.
 Then look through the remainder of your prose for similar awkward phrasing.

 Your work should be smoothly readable aloud by an average person on the first try.